MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 4. After you've enabled restricted access control for SharePoint in your organization, wait for approximately 1 hour before managing restricted access control for a specific Microsoft 365 group connected site.

+> [!NOTE]
- Note: If you have Microsoft 365 Multi-Geo, you must run this command for each of your geo-locations.
+> If you have Microsoft 365 Multi-Geo, you must run this command for each of your geo-locations.